“You’re missing half your fork!”

 After spending a few months on Cannondale’s latest Lefty Ocho, I’ve become a bit of a fan.
-Love it or hate it, the Lefty is unquestionably unique and clever, and it boasts a cult of loyal followers.
+Love it or hate it, the Lefty is unique and clever, and it boasts a cult of loyal followers.
 Read on to learn more about the history of the Lefty, its special technology, pros and cons, my personal experience on the new Lefty Ocho, and why you should consider riding a Lefty.

 Even back in the ‘90s, Cannondale employed a key design feature that would find its way into the Lefty: needle bearings.
-Instead of bushings used in other forks, the HeadShok moved on four strips of needle bearings sandwiched between the inner and outer tubes, keeping stiction to a minimum.
+Instead of bushings used in other forks, the HeadShok rode on four strips of needle bearings sandwiched between the inner and outer tubes, keeping stiction to a minimum.

 Soon, Cannondale engineers began experimenting to create a lighter version of the Moto fork for XC and trail riding.
 They realized the simplest solution was to rely on the Moto's extremely stiff design and essentially chop the fork in half.
 The Lefty was born, officially launching in 1999.

 The Lefty has taken many forms over the last 20 years but was primarily an XC fork with 100-120mm of travel.
 Recently, the Lefty Supermax provided longer-travel versions for trail and enduro bikes with 130mm-160mm of travel, and the Lefty Olaf was made specifically for fat bikes.
-In 2015, the Lefty Oliver was introduced as the first production suspension forks for gravel riding.
+In 2015, the Lefty Oliver was introduced as the first production suspension fork for gravel riding.
 It was found on the Slate gravel bike and provided 30mm of travel.

 Brazilian champion, Henrique Avancini on the Lefty Ocho | Photo: Bartek Wolinski/Red Bull Content Pool

-Over the years, the Lefty has had great racing successes.
+Over the years, the Lefty had great racing successes.
 Italian Marco Fontana won a bronze medal at the 2012 London Olympics (where he finished without a saddle!).
-Henrique Avancini won XCO and XCC races in the 2020 UCI Mountain Bike World Cup, and multiple riders have won Unbound Gravel titles aboard Cannondale Slates equipped with the Lefty Oliver.
+Henrique Avancini won XCO and XCC races in the 2020 UCI Mountain Bike World Cup, and multiple riders won Unbound Gravel titles aboard Cannondale Slates equipped with the Lefty Oliver.

 The Lefty fork consolidates all the components of a conventional fork into a package that’s essentially half the size.
 To accomplish this, Cannondale used clever engineering to help the Lefty match and even exceed the performance of conventional XC forks.